Bakersfield Tractor Trailer Accident Lawyers

 Truck Accident Statistics

-According to the National Safety Council, 5,837 big trucks were involved in fatal accidents in 2022, which is 1.8% more than in 2021 and 49% more in the last 10 years.
-Since 2021, the rate of involvement has gone up by 3% per 100 million miles traveled and by 24% in the last decade.
+According to the National Safety Council, 5,375 big trucks were involved in fatal accidents in 2023, which is an 8.4% decrease from 2022, but still 43% higher than a decade ago.
+Since 2021, the rate of involvement has increased by 3% per 100 million miles traveled and by 24% in the last decade.
 Large trucks were responsible for 6% of all vehicles involved in fatal collisions and 10% of total vehicle miles traveled.

 Furthermore, there were 5,936 fatalities resulting from large truck crashes, representing a 2% increase from the previous year and a staggering 49% rise over the past decade.
 The majority of these fatalities involved occupants of other vehicles, accounting for 70% of the deaths.
 Truck occupants comprised 19% of the fatalities, while non-occupants, primarily pedestrians and bicyclists, made up the remaining 11%.